Atomic Structure and Periodic Trends | General Chemistry 1

 F: 1s2 2s2 2p5 The nearest noble gas is neon Ne: 1s2 2s2 2p6

-⇒ Fluorine tends to gain one electron to have the number of electrons as neon
+⇒ Fluorine tends to gain one electron to become isoelectronic with neon.

 How to write the electron configuration of a main group element ion: